Frequently Asked Questions

 What types of births do doulas attend?

 Doulas attend hospital births, home births and birth centre births.
-Doulas working for the Doula Support Foundation do not attend planned unassisted births as we believe that the presence of a trained medical professional (midwife, OB or family physician) should be present for the safety of the mother and baby.
+Doulas working for the Doula Support Foundation do not attend planned unassisted births as we believe that the presence of a trained medical professional (midwife, OB or family physician) should be present for the safety of the birthing person and baby.

 I’ve given birth before, will I still benefit from doula support for my next birth?